aws-samples/aws-step-functions-etl-pipeline-pattern/README.md

     - notification.py - Sends Success or Error notification at the end of Pipeline.

 ## Deploy
-This pattern can be deployed through AWS Cloudformation.
-See the attachment for the Cloudformation template file.
+This pattern can be deployed through AWS CloudFormation.
+See the attachment for the CloudFormation template file.

-Follow the below step to deploy this pattern using Cloudformation template
+Follow the below step to deploy this pattern using CloudFormation template

 1. Clone the Repo
 2. Navigate to the Directory